$f$-mode oscillations in hot Neutron Stars: Effect of hyperons and neutrino trapping: Introduction

-In this work we extend the study to include hyperonic degrees of freedom and the effects of neutrinos in equilibrium with the thermal bath.
-To demonstrate the effects, we consider two thermodynamic conditions motivated from PNS evolutionary stages, and we refer the reader to our previous work~\citep{Barman_Pradhan_2025prd} for detailed discussions.
-We take into account the uncertainty in nuclear and hypernuclear properties and impose constraints on them using multi-messenger data.
-We compare between $\nu$-free and $\nu$-trapped hot NS configurations.
-We explore how different aforementioned constraints affect the NS configurations and $f$-mode oscillations in case of NY-matter.
-We also examine the $C-Love$ Universal Relation under these conditions.
+In this work we go beyond our previous study to include hyperonic degrees of freedom as well as the effects of neutrinos in equilibrium with the thermal bath, relevant in astrophysical scenarios at high densities and temperatures, such as NS mergers and proto-neutron stars.
+We use the same NL-RMF framework to describe the EOS, also including hyperonic degrees of freedom.
+We take into account the same uncertainty range in nuclear properties constrained using multi-disciplinary information as in our previous work and also include uncertainties in hypernuclear properties following~\cite{Ghosh_Pradhan_2022_fspas}.
+In order to demonstrate the thermal effects, we first consider a fixed nuclear parameter set with different thermodynamic conditions, as in our previous work~\citep{Barman_Pradhan_2025prd}.
+We then compare between $\nu$-free and $\nu$-trapped hot NS configurations.
+We explore how the presence of hyperons and trapped neutrinos affect the NS configurations and $f$-mode oscillations.
+We also examine the $f$-mode frequency relation with average mass density and $C-Love$ Universal Relation under these conditions.